-Goal 1: Access: Improve access to quality education by being a student-ready college that focuses on connection and entry processes and excellent programs. that serve our student population.
+Goal 1: Access: Improve access to quality education by being a student-ready college that focuses on connection and entry processes and excellent programs that serve a diverse student population.

 Strategies Standards/Benchmarks/ Key Result Areas 1.1 Develop and Implement a Strategic Enrollment Management Plan to increase enrollment and improve access.
 1.1 Post-pandemic enrollment will have stabilized at or above 2,000 credit students in each fall semester.
 1.1 a - Realign Student Services to support the comprehensive Pathways Advising System (Title V initiative).
 1.1a All Student Services personnel will be trained on CRM Advise and Student Self-Service to institutionalize the Pathways Advising Model.
 1.1 b - Streamline and automate, when appropriate, the application and admissions processes.
 1.1.b Admissions and application processes are streamlined with fewer steps to complete.
 1.1.c Increase enrollment in continuing education courses through online registration platform.
 1.1.c - New CE Registration platform will be fully implemented in 2022-23.
 CE Revenue will increase to pre-pandemic levels.
 1.1.d - Develop recruiting activities for specific sub-sets of students (dual credit, recent graduate, adult students, etc.) and action plans for specific programs or areas on campus.
 1.1.d - Action plans will have been created and implemented and overall college enrollment is at or above 2,000 students.
+1.1.e Recruit and enroll a diverse population of students.
+1.1.e The demographics of our students will reflect the diversity of the high school graduating class.